wealthkernel/api-documentation-guides/docs/balances/FAQs.md

 Valuations provide a history of the value of a portfolio whereas balances provides an indicative value of a portfolio currently, based on the previous day's closing prices for securities and FX rates.

-A given day's valuation is created at the approximately same time every day, and would not be updated with transactions that are created after that time.
+Valuations are created at approximately the same time every day, for the previous day.
+The valuation would not be updated with transactions that have a date after the previous day.
 The next day's valuation would include those transactions.
+For example a valuation for 2024-02-20 would be generated on 2024-02-21.
+On the date 2024-02-21, there is no valuation for 2024-02-21.
+Transactions dated 2024-02-21 would therefore not be reflected in any valuation, until one is generated on 2024-02-22.

-The balance is continuously updated with ongoing transactions as they happen, and will therefore reflect any actions taken on the portfolio, such as deposits, orders, or bonuses.
+The balance is not dated, and is continuously updated, and will therefore reflect any actions taken on the portfolio, such as deposits, orders, or bonuses, as they happen.

 Example: 100GBP deposit occurs before the valuation for 2024-02-20 is calculated.
-When the valuation is calculated, the cash portion will reflect that:
+When the valuation is calculated, the cash portion will reflect the deposit:

 ```json
 "date": "2024-02-20",